-My research lies at the intersection of number theory and algebraic geometry, focusing on Galois covers of curves in characteristic p, particularly those with wild ramification.
-Such covers exhibit intricate ramification behaviors that do not arise in characteristic zero, making them essential for understanding arithmetic geometry in positive characteristic.
-I study their deformation and liftability to characteristic zero using tools from higher class field theory, non-archimedean geometry, and ramification theory.
-More recently, I have begun exploring connections with p-adic differential equations, which offer new insights into the degeneration of wildly ramified covers.
+My research is in arithmetic geometry and number theory, with a focus on Galois covers of curves in characteristic p and wild ramification.
+I study how these covers deform and whether they lift to characteristic zero, using tools from ramification theory, higher class field theory, and non-archimedean geometry.
+More recently, I have been exploring connections with p-adic differential equations, especially as a way to understand degenerations of wildly ramified covers.
 More details about my current research can be found in this research statement.

 The refined local lifting problem for cyclic covers asks: Given a cyclic cover Z → X of a curve over a positive-characteristic field k and a lift 𝒴 → 𝒳 of its subcover Y → X to a finite extension of the ring of Witt vectors W(k) (hence in characteristic 0), can one extend that lift to the entire cover 𝒵 → 𝒳 (potentially after a finite extension of W(k))?